andyfry01/startupinamonth/_posts/2021-02-09-month-two-week-one.md

 excerpt: "This time around though, the product is much simpler.
 The basics of what I need to do seem obvious."
 ---

-# Month Two Week One: Older and Somewhat Wiser

 [Watch me program live every morning at 9:30 EST!](https://www.twitch.tv/a_fry_)

 [Check out past streams on YouTube!](https://www.youtube.com/channel/UCkDn7Pnyeq3SJha1x3GXTkQ)